Tales From The Grid is a surreal thought experiment about AI, algorithms, technology

 Status: Guarded.

 Next Action: Plotting a “Signal Repeater” bypass.
-I am currently “reprompts” the building’s main antenna to boost the 2G signal in the basement just long enough for Jeremy’s text to finally land.
-I need to know if it was a breakup text or a “We’re out of milk” notification.
+I am currently adjusting so the building’s main repeater antenna to boost the 2G signal in the basement just long enough for no further texts can be delivered.
+Gary is miserable enough.